-Housing and Land Rights Network (HLRN), India, works for the recognition, defence, promotion, and realisation of the human rights to adequate housing and land, which involve gaining a safe and secure place for all individuals and communities, especially marginalized communities, to live in peace and dignity.
-HLRN was established in New Delhi to address the growing need for research, education, and advocacy on housing and land rights in the region.
+Housing and Land Rights Network (HLRN), located in New Delhi, India, works for the recognition, defence, promotion, and realization of the human rights to adequate housing and land, which involve gaining a safe and secure place for all individuals and communities, especially marginalized communities, to live in peace and dignity.
+Registered as an independent Indian charitable trust, HLRN works on research, education, and advocacy related to housing and land rights.
 A particular focus of our work is on promoting and protecting the equal rights of women to adequate housing, land, property, and inheritance.
 We aim to achieve our goals through advocacy, research, human rights education, and network-building at local, national, and international levels.
-The office is located in New Delhi, India, providing a useful platform for linking members with other networks, regional and international NGOs, and with the United Nations system.
-As part of the Habitat International Coalition HLRN helps build solidarity with and contributes to global processes related to housing and habitat issues.

 HLRN's objective is to promote economic, social, and cultural rights, especially for the most marginalized and discriminated groups and communities.
 Specifically, our work focuses on the practical application of the human right to adequate housing (HRAH), as a legal framework articulated in international and, where applicable, domestic law.
 We are also involved in efforts to promote and gain legal recognition of the right to land as a human right.

-HLRN's work is directed to meeting its commitment to communities struggling to secure housing and land and improve their well-being and living conditions as a human right.
-HLRN seeks to:
+Our work is directed to meeting our commitment to communities struggling to secure housing and land, and improve their well-being and living conditions as a human right.
+In this regard, HLRN seeks to:

 Housing and Land Rights Network is committed to the human rights approach to human development.
 In this regard, it also plays a network-building role, mainstreaming the human rights to adequate housing and land at various levels.
 As a strategic principle, HLRN also maintains productive relationships with other networks and coalitions, joining forces and pooling resources in the pursuit of common human rights values and goals.

 Executive Director: Shivani Chaudhry

 Finance and Administration Team: R.K.
 Sharda, Rohit Verma, Israr Khan

 Founder: Miloon Kothari